 Since dresser and closet space are limited, you may want to keep school break times in mind when you decide what to bring this trip.
 The first time the halls close during the fall semester is for Christmas break.
 When you select clothing, keep in mind that most BVU settings are informal.
 You will also want to be prepared, however, for special occasions, recreational activities and outdoor weather.

 Bed and Bath Linen

-You will need to bring your own pillow, pillow cases, sheets, blankets, bedspread, towels and washcloths.
+You will need to bring your own pillow, pillow cases, sheets (Twin XL), blankets, bedspread, towels and washcloths.
 BVU provides each student with a mattress pad.
-Most mattresses require extra long sheets, the exception are rooms in Swope hall in the middle sections.
-These mattresses are regular twin.
-These are room numbers 111-122, 211-231, 311-332.
+All of the residence halls, with the exception of Swope, require extra long sheets.

 Toiletries and Laundry Supplies